spacestation13/DMByExample/src/flow/if_else.md

 		world << "[n] is zero"
 ```

-You can also construct if statements on a single like, as such:
+You can also construct if statements on a single line, as such:
 ```dm
 if (n == 7) world.log << "Special number!"
 ```